MicrosoftDocs/dynamics365smb-docs/business-central/includes/report-5976-scenario-include.md

-Get an overview on profit for service contracts.
+Get an overview of profit for service contracts.